lucacampanella/corda-flows-doc-builder/README.md

 To see all the available analyzer tasks run: `./gradlew listFlowAnalysisTasks`

+Since the plugin works by decompiling the class files inside the jar, it loses information such as line numbers or comments.
+For this reason is possible to point the plugin also to the source files that compiled constitute the jar.
+For this option see `filesPaths` in the Configurable options section.

 By default the documentation graphs are put inside `build/reports/flowsdocbuilder` in .svg and .adoc format.
-If the initiating classes have a top level comment, this is inserted in the ascii doc.

 #### Configurable options
 For each analyzer task you can configure various options:
 - `outPath`: the path where the documentation files are placed.
-Example: `outPath = "myFavouriteFolder/docs"`
+  * Example: `outPath = "myFavouriteFolder/docs"`
-Default: `build/reports/flowsdocbuilder`
+  * Default: `build/reports/flowsdocbuilder`
 - `logLevel`: the log level to use for logging inside the task.
 It should be one of the [slf4j log levels](https://www.slf4j.org/apidocs/org/slf4j/event/Level.html).
 The input is taken as string and later in the task converted to the enum.
 Case insensitive.
-Example: `logLevel = "TRACE"` or `logLevel = "debug"`
+  * Example: `logLevel = "TRACE"` or `logLevel = "debug"`
-Default: defaults to gradle specified log level.
+  * Default: defaults to gradle specified log level.
 For example run task with `--info` option to obtain slf4j `DEBUG`.
 If the `logLevel` is specified by the user in the task this always takes precedence over gradle specified log level.
 - `removeJavaAgents`: decide whether you want the plugin to remove java agents from the execution of the task.
 It's very common in Corda development environments to have the Quasar plugin modify every `JavaExec` task to have as `jvmArg` of the task something like `-javaagent:path/to/quasar.jar`.
 This just slows the analysis down and sometimes creates unrelated exceptions, thus is disabled by default, but user can decide to leave the java agent by selecting `removeJavaAgents = false`.
-Example: `removeJavaAgents = false`
+  * Example: `removeJavaAgents = false`
-Default: `true`
+  * Default: `true`
 - `pathToExecJar`: change the jar executable used for the analysis.
 By default the plugin relies on the analysis engine that can be found in this repo under the `graph-builder` submodule.
 The dependency is automatically fetched and exceuted by gradle when the plugin is applied.
 If the user wants to change this for any reason can use this option.
- Example: `pathToExecJar = "path/to/my/analyzerExtended.jar"`
+  * Example: `pathToExecJar = "path/to/my/analyzerExtended.jar"`
- Default: the latest version of the Jar is downloaded from the artifactory automatically Gradle dependency handler.
+  * Default: the latest version of the Jar is downloaded from the artifactory automatically Gradle dependency handler.
 - `decompilerName`: change the decompiler used.
 Available options: `CFR`, `Fernflower`
-  Example: `decompilerName = "fernflower"`
+  * Example: `decompilerName = "fernflower"`
-  Default: `CFR`
+  * Default: `CFR`
+- `sourceFilesPath`: add more files to the analysis other than the jar file to which the task is hooked to.
+The option is a String array / list of string paths.
+Accepted inputs are `.jar`, `.java` or folders containing either of them.
+The folders are analyzed recursively.
+The typical usage of this option is to add to the analysis the source files that produced the `jar`, so that information such as line numbers or comments are preserved.
+In fact if the initiating classes have a top level comment, this is inserted in the ascii doc.
+The `sourceFilesPath` option is particularly useful in combination with `analyzeOnlySourceFiles` and `drawLineNumbers`.
+  * Example: `sourceFilesPath = ['src/main/java']`
+  * Default: `[]`, empty list / array
+- `drawLineNumbers`: boolean option to draw line numbers left to the expression.
+If the files are decompiled and not added with the option `sourceFilesPath`, the line numbers will correspond to the ones generated during decompilation.
+  * Example: `drawLineNumbers = true`
+  * Default: `false`
+- `analyzeOnlySourceFiles`: if some `.java` files are passed with the option `filePaths`, this option allows to only analyze and output the documentation regarding these source files and omit all the other classes tagged as `@StartableByRPC` that are found in the Jar.
+  * Example: `analyzeOnlySourceFiles = true`
+  * Default: `false`
+- `drawBoxes`: draw dashed boxes around each subflow, to better see division of labour between flows.
+  * Example: `drawBoxes = false`
+  * Default: `true`

 For example using the Groovy DSL:
 ```